Prince Andrew's Epstein Interview 'A Plane Crashing Into An Oil Tanker'

 In a rare interview with BBC Newsnight broadcast Saturday, Andrew categorically denied having sex with the woman, Virginia Roberts Giuffre.
 But Britain´s newspapers and social media commentators are criticizing him for still defending his friendship with Epstein and failing to show sympathy for the convicted sex offender’s victims.

-Even some who closely follow the royal family, such as the editor of the Royal Central website, offered more shock than sympathy.
+Even some who closely follow the Royal Family, such as the editor of the Royal Central website, offered more shock than sympathy.
 Charlie Proctor wrote on Twitter: “I expected a train wreck.
 That was a plane crashing into an oil tanker, causing a tsunami, triggering a nuclear explosion-level bad.”

 .